Astro Aruna

-Astro Aruna was a 24-hour Indonesian language television network that was available on the Astro satellite television service.
+Astro Aruna was a 24-hour Indonesian language pay television network that was available on the Astro satellite television service from 2005.
+The last of its transmissions ended almost eight years later in 2012.

 Indonesian dramas and soaps were popular on this network, and they were broadcast around the clock.
 All of the Indonesian shows on Astro Aruna were produced by SinemArt, Diwangkara Film, E-Motion Entertainment, Frame Ritz, Indika Entertainment, Karnos Film, Kharisma Starvision Plus, MD Entertainment, Mizan Productions, Prima Entertainment, Rapi Films, Screenplay Productions, Soraya Intercine Films, Tripar Multivision Plus and Verona Pictures.
-It was the only television network to broadcast entirely in the Indonestian language at the time.
+It was the only television network to broadcast entirely in the Indonesian language at the time.